The Temple of Elemental Evil: Reception

 Kirby T. Griffis reviewed The Village of Hommlet in 1981, in The Space Gamer #35.
 Griffis found it a very playable module, noting that the module could be very fun if run by a good DM.
 Griffis commented: "Players 'get into' their roles, the thieves stealing from the revellers at the inn, the fighters getting drunk under the table."
 He also found the map to be well-keyed, and noted that important buildings have floor plans mapped out.
 Commenting on the imbalance of power, he noted that "some of the evil spies are entirely too powerful for the party to tackle, and the local high level good characters are hardly ever interested in aiding the adventurers."
 Overall, Griffis found The Village of Hommlet to be a very good introductory adventure, and recommended it as an introduction to D&D.

+In a retrospective review of The Village of Hommlet in Black Gate, Bob Byrne said "Gygax packs in a TON of information into this module.
+Hommlet is brought to life and the Moathouse is ready to run.
+And with the history, there's room for growth (The Temple).
+So, it's ready to go 'off the shelf.'
+But there's also space for the GM to create as well.
+If the players want to mix in role play, the GM has a lot to work with.
+You could run quite a few sessions without any adventuring at all."

 Legacy

 The Temple of Elemental Evil was ranked the 4th greatest Dungeons & Dragons adventure of all time by Dungeon magazine in 2004, on the 30th anniversary of the Dungeons & Dragons game.

 Dungeon Master for Dummies listed The Temple of Elemental Evil as one of the ten best classic adventures, calling it "the grandfather of all huge dungeon crawls".

 Lawrence Schick, in his 1991 book Heroic Worlds, says of The Temple of Elemental Evil, "If you like huge classic dungeon crawls, this is probably the best of the lot."

+John ONeill for Black Gate, said "The Temple of Elemental Evil may be Gary Gygax's crowning achievement as a dungeon designer.
+It was the last major adventure he designed for TSR and — at 128 pages — was by far the largest and most ambitious."
+Commenting on The Village of Hommlet in Black Gate, James Maliszewski said "I consider the 'incomplete' nature of The Village of Hommlet to be a positive thing that inadvertently encouraged me to spread my wings as a fledgling referee.
+Far from stifling my creativity, this module fostered it."
+Scott Taylor for Black Gate commented that "Although expertly covered by artist Keith Parkinson, the remainder of The Temple of Elemental Evil veritably screams that it was birthed in a maelstrom of financial panic and leadership void."

+Scott Taylor of Black Gate in 2015 rated Temple of Elemental Evil as #3 in "The Top 10 Campaign Adventure Module Series of All Time, saying "I can attest that it is truly one of the greatest campaigns you can take players on, period."